 Scheduled repeat C-sections are performed under spinal anesthesia, which allows for excellent pain relief for up to 24 hours, although other sensations and the ability to ambulate can return 2-3 hours afterwards.

-If you would like to experience a vaginal delivery after having a previous C-section, we will discuss this with you at your 36 week visit.
+If you would like to experience a vaginal delivery after having a previous C-section, we will discuss this with you during your pregnancy.
 For most women, it is possible to have a successful VBAC (vaginal birth after C-section), but we will need to carefully review the likelihood of you needing to have another Cesarean section after we determine your baby’s size and the results of your cervical exam.
 We will also discuss with you the possible risks and complications associated with a VBAC.

 You will be required to sign an informed consent if you wish to pursue a VBAC based on our conversation with you.
 We do not want to have you go through a difficult labor if the chances of you needing a C-section are too great, but this can occur.
 The most important thing is to make sure you and your baby are healthy.